 Miscellaneous References and MentionsWhile our initial information about South Point came from various goverment sources (GNIS, US Census, FIPS), we also found mention of South Point in various books, maps and other sources.
 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about South Point.
 We hope that they will be useful to you.
-Note: Initially, we were careless about keeping track of where our South Point data came from.
-The following list of references and mentions is incomplete.
+Note: When we started collecting data about South Point, we were inconsistent about keeping track of where that data came from.
+As a result, this list of references and mentions is probably incomplete.
 Business Atlas and Shippers' Guide (1895)

 A note taken from the Shipper's Guide for South Point: List of Post Offices in the United States (1870)